Loading

 History

 According to Australian literature, Cartier Island was visited by Captain Nash in 1800, and named after his ship Cartier.
 Ashmore Island was seen by Captain Samuel Ashmore in 1811 from his ship Hibernia and named after him.
 Ashmore Island was annexed by the United Kingdom in 1878, as was Cartier Island in 1909.
 In December 1905, HMS Cambrian formally took possession of the Ashmore Islands on behalf of the United Kingdom.
-The ship's commander Captain Ernest Gaunt went ashore accompanied by five officers and around 200 seamen, erecting the Union Jack and singing "God Save the King", while Cambrian returned a 21-gun salute.
+The ship's commander Captain Ernest Gaunt went ashore accompanied by five officers and around 200 seamen, erecting the Union Jack on a flagpole and singing "God Save the King", while Cambrian returned a 21-gun salute.

 After their annexation, the British Government occasionally granted licences on the islands for fishing or guano extraction.
 In the 1920s, the islands were used as a base for poachers targeting the Western Australian pearling industry.
 The lack of effective policing led to Australian lobbying for a transfer of control.